AGO061/BuckshotRouletteModLoader/README.md

 ## Info
 I'm not allowed under any circumstance to give the executable or source files to the game, so i provide a xdelta patch file that has to be applied to the executable obtained from [itch.io](https://mikeklubnika.itch.io/buckshot-roulette)

+**I DO NOT PROVIDE SUPPORT FOR PIRATED COPIES OF THE GAME**\
+if anyone decides to take that route (which I don't recommend as it is illegal + not donating to an indie developer isn't nice) I'm not gonna provide help for bugs/issues as I don't have any way of knowing if they are caused by the cracked exe.

 ## Avaliable Mods
 - [TestMod](https://github.com/AGO061/BuckshotRouletteModLoader/raw/main/mods/AGO061-TestMod-1.0.0.zip) - a basic test mod that moves the soap bar from one side of the sink to the other.
 - [OpenGL3Fix](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/mods/OpenGL3Fix.md) - a mod that fixes glaring issues with the OpenGL3 renderer, it requires the `-cm` command line argument to work.
 Make a shortcut on windows and add at the end of the path this command `--rendering-driver opengl3 -cm` for an easier way to run with OpenGL3 + Fix